MicrosoftDocs/quantum-docs/articles/includes/quickstart-qiskit-include-ionq.md

 go with the QPE example from Qiskit textbook:
 <https://qiskit.org/textbook/ch-algorithms/quantum-phase-estimation.html>

-Below, all cells from the example notebook are copy-pasted.
+All the cells from the example notebook are copied and pasted here.
 Feel free to give it a try yourself!

 ```python